 The Bottom Shelf Staples

-Not quite as cheap as Evan’s Green Label but still a bargain, Evan Williams Bottled in Bond is really good – and not just for the price.
+Though it’s not quite as cheap as Evan’s Green Label, we hear Evan Williams Bottled in Bond is really good – and not just for bargain basement price.
 It’s made from a mash bill of 78% corn, 10% rye and 12% malt, aged in a bonded warehouse for 4 years, and then bottled at 100 proof – making it a true BIB bourbon and a strong drink both in mixed drinks and alone; many bars keep a few bottles of it around for mixing.
 You can grab one for well under $20.
-Watch out for the cinnamon notes.

 Canadian Club is another liquor cabinet staple.
 Hiram Walker distilled the first bottle of Canadian Club in 1854 and they ran a profitable bootlegging operating during the Prohibition, smuggling Canadian club across the Detroit River in classic rumrunning style.
 Beam Suntory has since picked them up and added them to their portfolio a few years back, but the liquor and Canadian spirt has stayed the same.
 We find their rye whiskey is usually overlooked in favor of their regular whisky, but we honestly think its even better; smooth, sweet, oaky, some vanilla.
-If you’re going to drink any Canadian Club straight, it’s gonna be this one, and it’s an excellent choice for stocking the bar.
+If you’re going to drink any Canadian Club straight, make it this one.

 Real Good (Cheap) Scotch